 This conservation easement will guarantee pedestrian public access throughout the property.
 Those exploring the property will be treated to an impressively large yellow birch tree, believed to be the second largest in Carroll County.
 The easement will also guarantee continued snowmobiling access along an established trail running through the southern part of the property and maintained by the Ossipee Valley Snowmobile Club.

-We are more than halfway to our goal of $58,000 to conserve this property and provide for its ongoing stewardship.
-Your gift by April 15th will bring us one step closer to protecting this significant gem.
+We have $9,000 left to raise for our goal of $58,000 to conserve this property and provide for its ongoing stewardship.
+Your gift will bring us one step closer to protecting this significant gem.